MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/eye-gaze-interaction.md

 ---
 title: Eye-gaze-based interaction
-description: HoloLens 2 allows for a new level of context and human understanding within the holographic experience by providing developers with the ability of using information about what users are looking at.
-This page covers design recommendations for developers who want to use eye-gaze as an input.
+description: Learn about eye and gaze-based interactions on HoloLens 2 and the new levels of context and human understanding if affords in holographic experiences.
 author: sostel
 ms.author: sostel
 ms.date: 10/29/2019